Updated: Feb 24

-The species Homo Sapiens Sapiens probably was infused by God a soul because of the evidence from scholars Noam Chomsky and Robert Berwick's book, "Why Only Us."
+The science for the origins of human language comes from linguists Noam Chomsky and Robert Berwick in their book, "Why Only Us."
 This MIT published work points out that there was an explosion of communication 70,000 years ago.
 The brains of humans, according to Chomsky and Berwick, become layered and layered, with a radical and complex rewiring.
 Humans started doing radically new things.

-According to Chomsky, no primate can do this.
+According to Chomsky and Berwick, no primate can do this.
 The new language mutation within humans did not involve just simple things like "bananas" - which primates can understand and communicate.
-Primates recognize no difference between basic syntactical references, they think that a man kicking a ball and a ball kicking a man are the same thing.
+Primates recognize no difference between basic syntactical references - they think that dog biting man and man biting dog are the same thing.
 They do not have the "universal grammar" that humans began demonstrating 70,000 years ago.

 Humankind began burying its own dead.
 What else does that?
 Animals just walk all over their dead.
 Humans, however, were different.
 They became interested in the spiritual world, and that is why they buried their dead.
 They started doing religious practices, rituals, and symbols.
 They developed spiritual beliefs and a sense of the sacred.
 What else does that?
 Primates never have an interest in religion!
 Why did this new "breed" of humanity suddenly start thinking of god or gods?
 The infusion of the soul!

 Humankind wrote out complex artwork, involving a communication of events through cave drawings.
 This is a remarkably unique thing to human communication.

 4. Mathematics and abstract numeration